What You NEED to Know About KOH MOOK

-In peak season there are hundreds of daytripper tourists coming each day from Koh Lanta and Phuket.
-Come here at midday and the cave can get quite crowded.
+In peak season, hundreds of daytripper tourists visit Emerald Cave from Koh Lanta and Phuket.
+If you visit around midday, the cave can get quite crowded.

-The benefit of staying on Koh Mook is that you can head to the cave early in the morning before the crowds arrive.
-We departed our hotel at 7.30 am and arrive at about 7.45 am.
+The benefit of staying on Koh Mook is that you can visit Emerald Cave early in the morning before the crowds arrive.
+We departed our hotel at 7.30 am and arrived around 7.45 am.
 There were only two other people around, plus the guides.
+Winner!

 We did not visit Big Cave on this trip to Koh Mook.
 If you do visit, please let me know how it was!
 I’ll probably visit on my next trip back.

 Explore the Village

 One of the amazing things about Koh Mook is the authentic village vibe which it maintains.
 There is a fisherman village starts along the east coast and expands inland.
 Here you will find small stilt houses built along the klongs, and local stores selling southern Thai dishes.
 There are no 7/11’s, what a nice change!

 You can explore the area by the small elevated concrete roads which wind their way around the klongs.
 The best way to get around is by motorbike or bicycle.
 This area reminds me of a little island in Bangkok called Bang Krachao.

 We stayed in one of the Beachfront Villas at Sivalai Beach Resort and loved hanging out by the beach pretty much all day.

 Charlie Beach is located on the South West coast of Koh Mook, it takes about 30 minutes to get here by motorbike from the main village.
 On arrival, you will find the deserted Charlie Resort which was shut down by the Thai National Parks Department in 2008.
 These days the resort remains is a bit of a mess, however, don’t be turned off just yet.

 Continue down to the sand and I guarantee you’ll enjoy it.